 Collaborative divorce is a non-adversarial, client-centered approach to resolving disputes that prioritizes open communication and problem-solving.
 Unlike traditional divorce litigation, which can often be acrimonious and costly, our process aims to foster cooperation and mutual agreement.

 If you know that the divorce is inevitable but cannot convince your spouse that mediation will save time and money; or if either of you do not feel comfortable in moving forward without an attorney representing your own interests, you might consider each of you engaging an attorney who practice collaborative law and is willing to work with the other attorney in an effort to reach a settlement.
 While this process is not always less expensive than a contested divorce, the goal is a fair settlement without Court intervention.
+The process is generally quite expensive and often takes months due to the inability of busy professionals to schedule meetings.
 The only need for a court appearance would be the final hearing when the Judge approves your marital dissolution agreement and parenting plan (if applicable) and grants the divorce.

 The collaborative law process allows the parties to see how their funds are being used to solve the problems inherent in the divorce process and avoids litigations expenses for fighting in court to prove one or the other wrong as well as the costs of formal discovery (interrogatories or depositions).
 The necessary information is gathered in an informal and much less expensive manner.

 If a settlement cannot be reached and it is necessary for the parties to have the Court’s assistance in settling their differences, it is then necessary for both parties to retain new counsel for the purpose of litigating the unresolved issues.